 Willis plays the loveable police captain heading the search for the two missing preteens.
 Throughout the film, Captain Sharp seems to be one of the only grown-ups who truly cares about the children’s well-being and overall happiness.

 Three legends star in the 1992 satirical comedy, Death Becomes Her: Meryl Streep, Goldie Hawn and Bruce Willis.
 Streep and Hawn portray rivals fighting for the affection of Willis’s character.
 The two women decide to drink a magic potion that promises eternal youth and beauty – although, it does cause some unpleasant side effects.

 The movie has since acquired a cult following, especially in the LGBTQ+ community.

-Absolutely no list of Bruce Willis’s greatest acting roles is complete without mentioning his time on Friends.
-A number of different stars had guest roles on the famous sitcom, but none were more iconic than Willis.
-He made his appearance on the sitcom in season 6.
-He portrayed Paul Stevens, the overprotective father of Elizabeth.
-Elizabeth was the much younger girlfriend of Ross (David Schwimmer), who was also her teacher.
+Absolutely no list of Bruce Willis’ greatest acting roles is complete without mentioning his time on Friends (1994-2004).
+Several different stars had guest roles on the famous sitcom, but none were more iconic than Willis’.
+He made his appearance in season six, portraying Paul Stevens, the overprotective father of Elizabeth (Alexandra Holden), the much younger girlfriend of Ross Geller (David Schwimmer)

 Willis’ cameo was the result of losing a bet.
 In the spring of 2000, he and Matthew Perry (who played Chandler Bing) co-starred in the movie, The Whole Nine Yards.
 Perry believed the film would do well at the box office, while Willis thought it would tank.
 The two decided to make a bet: if it opened at number one, then Willis would have to appear on Friends for free.

 Of course, The Whole Nine Yards held the number one spot at the box office for multiple weeks, which resulted in the guest spot.
 The experience must not have been so bad, though, because Willis won an Emmy for Outstanding Guest Actor in a Comedy Series for the gig.